The Imposter Syndrome: What Does it Mean? How to recognize it, treat it and move through it.

 We all deserve it, we are all capable of it.
 If I can do it, then you can do it.
 If I, a mom of 2, working parttime, having no degree or whatsoever in photography, having no business degree of any kind, can do it, then you can do it too.
 In your own authentic, artistic and unique way.
 That is what I’m certain of.
 Stepping into your zone of genius is a gift to the world and it would be such a shame for you to not share it with others to help them grow.

 This time especially is the perfect moment for you to reflect on how you can move through your doubts and fears and serve others.

 If you think you need help with moving your photography business forward please let me know.
 You can book a discovery call with me to find out what strategy could help you develop and ENJOY the photography business of your dreams.

 Want to talk with fellow photographers about this?
-Come and join my Photographers Coach Crew on Facebook.
+Come and join my Thriving Photographers Crew on Facebook.

 (Psst, you can pin this article to your “Marketing for Photographers” board on Pinterest!)